Nonac/PIMS/Report/System_implementation/README.md

 In addition, we added a data type `web_vehicle_history` for fetching the parking history and split the type `web_vehicle` into `web_vehicle_query` and `web_vehicle_register` to fetch vehicle list of the user and to register a new vehicle for the user.

 The module test was carried out to see whether functions dealing with coming data can perform properly and correctly.
 The approach was by publishing messages in broker and observing the response on web pages.
 By the end of this sprint, we had tested for each data type and confirmed that can work in the stand-alone system of web application.
-##### Desktop back end
+##### Desktop back-end
 We transmit messages through the MQTT protocol.
-Both the M5Stack part and the DeskTop part subscribe to the "PIMS" topic.
-The goal we need to accomplish is to receive the Json data from the M5Stack that stores the Bluetooth address and signal strength, and give feedback based on different data.
-First determine whether there is a registered car in Json.
+Both the M5Stack and the desktop app subscribe to the "PIMS" topic.
+The goal we need to accomplish is to receive the JSON data from the M5Stack that have the Bluetooth address and signal strength, and give feedback based on different situations.

+First, we need to determine whether there is a registered car in the incoming JSON structure.
 If there is, get the current car status from the database.
 Second, determine whether the car is inside or outside the parking lot.
-If the pole can be opened outside the parking lot, the pole can be opened inside the parking lot.
-According to the result of the second step, send a message to open or close the rod to M5Stack.
-After opening the lever, the system pauses for five seconds and then closes the pole.
-At the same time, the parking information of this car is generated or updated.
+Then send a message to open or close the barrier.
+After lifting the barrier, the system pauses for five seconds and before lowering.
+At the same time, the parking information of this car is generated or updated on the desktop hard drive.
+The source code is shown [lower down the page](#_b-back).

+<a name="_sprint3"></a>

 #### Sprint 3: Development on front-end and further development on back-end
 ___Objectives___